amirbawab/BashClass/docs/index.md

 Link: [https://github.com/amirbawab/BashClass](https://github.com/amirbawab/BashClass)

 ## About
-BashClass is a programming language supporting Object Oriented Programming, and compiles into BASH 4.4.
-Classes and members written in BashClass are converted into associative arrays with unique indices in the generated BASH script.
+BashClass is a programming language supporting Object Oriented Programming, and compiles to BASH 4.4.
+Class members written in BashClass are converted to an associative array with unique indices in the generated BASH script.

-BashClass uses [EasyCC-C++](https://github.com/amirbawab/EasyCC-CPP) library which provides the lexical and syntax analysis.
-The lexical and syntax analysis configuration files, located under the resources directory, serve as input to EasyCC-C++ to parse the user files and validate it against a grammar determining the language syntax.
+BashClass uses [EasyCC-C++](http://amirbawab.github.io/EasyCC-CPP) library which provides the lexical and syntax analysis.
+The lexical and syntax analysis configuration files, located under the resources directory, serve as input to [EasyCC-C++](http://amirbawab.github.io/EasyCC-CPP) to parse the user files and validate it against a grammar determining the language syntax.

 ## Build project